As a woman, it’s natural to want to look and feel your best at all times.

 Another item to tick off your checklist is the Human Papilloma Virus (HPV) Vaccine.

-The Singapore Health Promotion Board advocates it’s use in females as early as 9 years old, and ideally, all females should receive this vaccine before becoming sexually active.
+The Singapore Health Promotion Board encourage its use in females as early as 9 years old.
+Ideally, all females should receive this vaccine before becoming sexually active.

 Want more info?
 Learn more about HPV vaccines here.